 End margins with staggered hole arrangements can result in either a finished or unfinished pattern at each end of the work piece.

 Flatness in perforated sheets is never absolute.
 Various factors including overall panel size, the ratio of perforated to plain areas, the % open area, material thickness, all effect the degree of distortion.
 Our technologically advanced production methods minimise these difficulties and help to produce commercially and visually acceptable degrees of flatness.

 Hole size relative to material thickness, is an important consideration.
 Avoid approaching a 1:1 ratio, e.g. 3.5mm hole dia. in 3mm thickness.
 Instances of similar hole size and material thickness can result in a less than satisfactory appearance, and also possibly tool breakage, causing production delays and other complications.

 Ideal perforating material thicknesses from a quality processing point of view are between 1 and 3mm.

 Increased rigidity can be designed into a perforated panel by increasing material thickness, incorporating a plain border, and / or a surround frame.

 Material costs can be minimised by selecting from our range of standard hole size / shape configurations.
-Standard size panels are available from stock in a selection of thicknesses or specially perforated panels can be produced economically and quickly.
-Bespoke hole layouts can involve long lead times and expensive new tooling charges.
+Standard size or, specially perforated panels can be produced economically and quickly.
+Bespoke hole spacings, can involve long lead times, and expensive new tooling cost.

 Missing or imperfect hole shapes result from broken or damaged punches.
 This is not an unusual occurrence when perforating large numbers of small holes.
 Although it is standard industry practice to supply an acceptable % spoilage factor, it is GA policy to reject sheets with such defects.